 Admissions and Student Support

 During orientation the Office for Multicultural Affairs meets with all students during the morning introductory session to give an overview of Tufts School of Medicine's Diversity, its role and programs.
 Interviewees also have the opportunity to meet with the Dean and Director individually.
-Minority medical students host applicants during the interview process and are available for follow up through email.
-Revisit days are offered to all accepted minority students to come back to the Tufts School of Medicine campus for two days.
+URM medical students host applicants during the interview process and are available for follow up through email.
+Revisit days are offered to all accepted URM students to come back to the Tufts School of Medicine campus for two days.
 Students attended class, Problem-Based Learning, Anatomy Laboratory and met with students as well as other selected activities.

 First and second year students can take advantage of tutorial services offered by the Office of Student Affairs.
 Students receive individual academic and personal counseling on time management and test taking strategies from the Deans for Student Affairs and the Director for Multicultural Affairs and Student Programs.
 Students are provided consultant resources to follow up on test taking, time management, and learning disability testing.